 No. For instance, football player O.J.
 Simpson was found “not guilty” of murdering his wife, Nicole Brown, and her friend, Ronald Goldman in the criminal court case.

 After the criminal trial ended, the Brown and Goldman families sued Simpson for wrongful death and a survival cause of action in civil court.

 A jury found Simpson liable to both families and awarded significant punitive damages despite O.J.
-Simpson winning the murder case.
+Simpson having been acquitted in the murder case.